SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Resources/New-AzureRmResourceLock.md

 ## DESCRIPTION
 Create a new resource lock.
-Resource Locks are useful to prevent accidental deletions of your azure resources.
+Resource Lock is useful to prevent accidental deletion or update of your azure resource.
-Once a lock is placed on a resource, it can't be deleted unless the lock is removed.
+Once a lock is placed on a resource, based on lock level it can't be deleted or updated unless the lock is removed.

 If you find an issue with this cmdlet, please create an issue on https://github.com/Azure/azure-powershell/issues, with a lable "ResourceManager".